Grand National Jockeys – Who to Watch

 Top UK-based jockey – Richard Johnson – is yet to land the Grand National.
 So, with time running out on his long career he’ll be keen to do what his pal AP McCoy did and land the big race before he retires.
 There has been no talk of Johnson retiring from the saddle just yet, but at 40 years old he can’t have many Nationals left.
 Having been runner-up as champion jockey 16 times, he was finally crowned champion jockey in 2016, 2017 and 2018 His Grand National record so far reads as follows – UR, F, F, PU, F, 2nd, 10th, BD, PU, PU, R, F, F, 9th, PU, 12th, 15th, 2nd, F, PU.
 Therefore, from 20 rides in the race, he’s actually failed to complete in 14!

 Two seconds in 2004 (What’s Up Boys) and 2014 (Balthazar King) have seen him go close.
 There is probably no other Grand National jockeys still riding that deserves to win the Grand National more.
 At this stage, it’s hard to know what he’ll ride and it’s hard to believe he didn’t have a ride in the 2018 running.
-It would be a shock though if his services are not snapped up and being a freelance then there are sure to be several options for Johnston ahead of the race.
+In 2019, Johnson rode the Philip Hobbs-trained Rock The Kasbah, but was brought-down at the 18th fence.

 - Grand National Wins: 2, 2014 & 2015

 At 42, Leighton Aspell is one of the older statesmen in the jump weighing room.
 But with two recent Grand National wins under his belt, when he does hang-up his riding boots – he’ll retire a happy man.
 Pineau De Re (2014) was the first of those victories as he steered home the Dr Richard Newland-trained 11-year-old in 2014.
 While he became the first jockey since Brian Fletcher on Red Rum in 1973 & 1974 to win back-to-back Grand Nationals in 2015 when he won on Many Clouds the following year.